 CBT is a well-recognised treatment for stress and anxiety.
 Generally, the techniques used include improving mental health, relaxation techniques, mindfulness, and sleep hygiene.

-You can find more information in our ‘CBT for menopause’ advice by Professor Myra Hunter.
+You can find more information in our ‘CBT for menopause’ advice by our CBT expert.

 Hormone Replacement Therapy (HRT)